jye48/url-shortener/README.md

 This route will return a paged list of all existing short URLs currently stored in the H2 in-memory database.
 This route allows the requester to set the page number, page size, and sort by fields as query parameters.
-More details about this can be found in the Swagger UI.
+More details about this route can be found in the Swagger UI.
 Ex: `http://localhost:8080/api/short-urls?page=1&size=5&sort=targetUrl,desc` will retrieve page 1 of size 5 of the short URLs sorted by targetUrl in descending order, along with the total short URL count and total page count corresponding to the size query parameter.
 The default value for the page